leoalmPT/Portfolio/src/lib/md/projects/portfolio.md

 *   It implements a **fuzzy search** mechanism that intelligently matches queries even with typos or partial keywords.
 *   Users can refine their searches using specific filters:
     *   **tech:** Filter by technology (e.g., Python, Docker, AWS, etc.) — supported by **autocomplete** for ease of use.
-    *   **before:** Filter by date before (YYYY-MM-DD) — utilizing an interactive **calendar** for selection.
+    *   **before:** Filter by date before (YYYY-MM-DD) — using an interactive **calendar** for selection.
     *   **after:** Filter by date after (YYYY-MM-DD) — also with an interactive **calendar**.

 ## Final Thoughts

-This portfolio serves as a living document of my professional journey, demonstrating my technical skills in frontend development, UI/UX, and data presentation.
+This portfolio serves as a living document of my professional journey, demonstrating my technical skills, expertise, and growth.
 Its sophisticated search and filtering capabilities, combined with a modern and interactive design, exemplify a commitment to user-friendly design and efficient information retrieval, allowing visitors to easily explore my work.